swiss-seismological-service/scrtdd/doc/base/multievent.rst

 .. math:: dr_k^{ij} = (t_k^i - t_k^j)^{observed} - (t_k^i - t_k^j)^{calculated}
    :label: dd-label

 and t is the travel time for the phase k for the events i and j.
-The observed differential time can then be computed from the pick times or it can be the cross-correlation lag between the phase waveforms.
-The calculated travel time is the difference of the phase travel times computed using a velocity model.
+The observed differential time can then be computed as the difference in phase travel times using the observed picks or it can be the cross-correlation lag between the phase waveforms.
+The calculated travel time is the difference of the theoretical phase travel times computed using a velocity model.

 The partial derivatives and hypocenter changes part of the equation :eq:`dd-equation-label` can be written in full as: